History of Giant in Timeline

 Giant

-In 1911, guano miners allegedly found the remains of the Si-Te-Cah, a legendary tribe of red-haired cannibalistic giants, in Nevada's Lovelock Cave.
+In 1911, guano miners allegedly found remains of the Si-Te-Cah, a legendary tribe of red-haired cannibalistic giants, in Nevada's Lovelock Cave, according to Northern Paiute oral history.

 2002: Publication of "The Fate of the Mammoth"

-In 2002, Claudine Cohen argued in her book "The Fate of the Mammoth" that giant lore heavily influenced the history of human interaction with fossil bones of prehistoric megafauna.
+In 2002, Claudine Cohen's book "The Fate of the Mammoth" argued that giant lore heavily influenced human interaction with prehistoric megafauna fossils.
+Cohen discussed historical proto-scientific studies of giants, referencing Herodotus, Pliny, and Saint Augustine.

 The Fate of the Mammoth: Fossils, Myth, and History